-We are not planning on starting a project outside of Africa soon.
-We are aware of the fact that also in other parts of the world, degradation of the land is a big issue.
+Our current plans do not include starting a project outside of Africa soon.
+In other parts of the world degradation of the land is a big issue.
 However, at this stage we have to choose what areas to focus on and we decided to specialize in regreening ecosystems within Africa only.
 This way we can make sure the best regreening techniques are being used for that particular area.

 How does Justdiggit ensure sustainability within your projects?

 Our projects are entirely carried out by local partners and the locals.
 This makes them committed and gives them ownership of the project, which ensures sustainability of the projects.
 In Kenya, we pay local communities for their work, which provides socio-economic benefits within the local devices.